 What is a Good Scripture for Christmas?

 There are so many healing scriptures that talk about the advent season.
 Grab your bible and take into consideration some of these beautiful verses that point us to Jesus during the holiday season.
-Use these scriptures phone wall papers as a addition to your advent devotionals to enhance your quiet time during the season.
+Use these scriptures phone wallpapers as an addition to your advent devotionals to enhance your quiet time during the season.

 If you are interested in being updated when more bible verse wall papers are added to the collection, you can sign up below!
 I am very conservative with my emails and promise to never spam you!